StroppaFR/CTF-Writeups/2022/Root-Me 10K/Crypto/Easy XOR/README.md

 00000140: 1115 0a
 ```

-Well, this is why the base64 string was weird, every byte in the encrypted data is less than 128 !
+Well, this is why the base64 string was weird, every byte in the encrypted data is less than 128!
 This is not usual for a XOR encryption.
-What can we infer from this ?
+What can we infer from this?

 The most reasonable explanation here is :
 - The plaintext is ASCII < 128 only, because it's a text written in human language.